 Eating Disorders: Things That Put a Person at Risk

-- A need to please others, be in control, or be perfect.
+- Feeling a need to be perfect.

 Current as of: February 9, 2022